-Probably every artist who has fallen in love with clay has thought the following at one time or another: How do I open a pottery business?
+Probably every artist who has fallen in love with clay has thought the following at one time or another: How do I open a ceramic business?
 There are many things to consider when pondering that question from whether you just want to make and sell your own pottery to whether it makes sense to teach ceramics classes.
 And going into such an endeavor without a good ceramics business plan is not a good idea.

 Sutter Stremmel wanted to get his hands dirty.
 It was 2010, and he and his wife, Samantha, had both just earned English literature degrees from the University of Montana.
 He’d been studying pottery off and on since age 7, and he was ready to take up a serious studio practice and become part of a ceramics community.